carpentries-incubator/machine-learning-novice-python/_episodes/05-modelling.md

 ## Loss function

 We need to find the parameters for the best-fitting logistic model given our data.
-As before, we do this by defining a loss function that quantifies error.
+As before, we do this with the help of a loss function that quantifies error.
 Our goal is to find the parameters of the model that minimise the error.

-With this model, we can no longer use least squares due to its non-linear properties.
+With this model, we no longer use least squares due to the model's non-linear properties.
 Instead we compute the maximum likelihood estimate (MLE).
-We are quantifying our model error so that we can search our parameter space for the optimal model.
+As is typically the case when using machine learning packages, we don't need to code the loss function ourselves.
+The function is implemented as part of our machine learning package (in this case [scikit-learn](https://scikit-learn.org/stable/))

 Let's try again, this time with Logistic Regression.